Former Sen. Bob Dole lies in state at the Capitol as his colleagues pay tribute

 At a ceremony Thursday morning, President Biden, who served with Dole for 25 years in the Senate, remembered his former colleague as a great friend, as "a giant of our history" and a hero of democracy.

-With his widow, former Sen. Elizabeth Dole, and his daughter Robin looking on, Biden praised Dole for putting principal over party, saying the only way forward for democracy is through unity and consensus.
+With his widow, former Sen. Elizabeth Dole, and his daughter Robin looking on, Biden praised Dole for putting principle over party, saying the only way forward for democracy is through unity and consensus.

 "May we follow his wisdom and his timeless truth," Biden said.